Chuuk State

 Chuuk State (/'chu:k/; also known as Truk) is one of the four states of the Federated States of Micronesia (FSM).
 It consists of several island groups: Nomoneas, Faichuuk, the Hall Islands, Namonuito Atoll (Magur Islands), Pattiw (Western Islands), and the Mortlock Islands.
-Chuuk is by far the FSM's most populous state, with 50,000 inhabitants on 120 km2.
+Chuuk is by far the FSM's most populous state, with 33,885 inhabitants on 120 km2.
 Chuuk Lagoon is where most people live.
 Weno island, in the lagoon, is Chuuk's state capital and the country's biggest city.
-It may hold a referendum on independence in the near future, although this referendum has been repeatedly postponed.
+Since 2015 there has been a proposed referendum on independence, which has been repeatedly postponed.